vippsas/vipps-checkout-shopify/README.md

 ## How can I get help if I have any issues?

-For issues with your Vipps for Shopify installation, contact us via our [support system here](https://vipps-shopify.atlassian.net/servicedesk/customer/portal/3).
+For issues with plugin installation, contact us via our [support system](https://vipps-shopify.atlassian.net/servicedesk/customer/portal/3).

 ## FAQ